 “Learning online is not how do I get someone to pay the tuition?
 It's how do I create a community so that there's social pressure, status rewards, and affiliation for people who enroll?”

 A step-by-step guide to build and grow a thriving learning community.

 There of course is no shortage of free information on the internet.
 You can look up how to do pretty much anything.
 When designing a learning experience, focus on building safety, connection, and curiosity first.

 Once that's established, create a practice and allow it to become second nature because we become what we do.
 Instead of teaching facts, show possibilities, use case studies, create opportunities for reflection and for insights to be revealed so learners can see things for themselves, instead of being told or taught what to see.

-When people become curious, they are much more likely to continue to learn and they’ll often find the ‘answers’ within themselves.
-Transformative learning experiences establish the conditions for revelations to be revealed.
+When people become curious, they are much more likely to continue to learn and they'll often find the ‘answers' within themselves.
+Transformative learning experiences establish the conditions for revelations and ideas to be revealed.